Yugoslavia: Succession, 2006–present

-Serbo-Croatian, the only language taught across former Yugoslavia, remained the second language of many Slovenes and Macedonians, especially those born during the time of Yugoslavia.
-After the breakup of Yugoslavia, Serbo-Croatian has lost its unitary codification and its official unitary status and has since diverged into four standardized varieties of what remains one pluricentric language: Bosnian, Croatian, Montenegrin and Serbian.

 Yugo-nostalgia

 Remembrance of the time of the joint state and its positive attributes is referred to as Yugo-nostalgia.

 Many aspects of Yugo-nostalgia refer to the socialist system and the sense of social security it provided.
 There are still people from the former Yugoslavia who self-identify as Yugoslavs; this identifier is commonly seen in demographics relating to ethnicity in today's independent states.